misasa/vs2007/README.md

 # python package -- vs2007

-Provide two commands (`vs` and `vs-api`) that control the application program `VisualStage 2007`.
+Provide two commands (`vs` and `vs-api`) that control the program `VisualStage 2007`.
 The two commands enable users to develop a program by talking to `VisualStage 2007`.

-The command `vs` is for starting/stopping the application program `VisualStage 2007`, opening/closing its data file, and outputting its adress and attachement.
+The command `vs` is for starting/stopping the program `VisualStage 2007`, opening/closing its data file, and outputting its adress and attachment.
 The command `vs-api` is for executing VisualStageAPI as an argument.

 See